 E-commerce.
 AI agents may handle end-to-end order recovery, from alerting the customer about a failed payment to re-processing it once fixed.

-The goal?
-Let agents handle repetitive or low-risk tasks, so your team can focus on what really matters, such as strategy, relationships, and big decisions.
+The goal is to let agents handle repetitive or low-risk tasks, so your people can focus on what really matters, such as strategy, relationships, and big decisions.

 Why Agentic AI is trending and what’s holding it back